Initial version October, 1981

 Commentaries, Letters to the editor: title page, main text, conflicts of interest, acknowledgements, references (figure legends, tables, and figures if included).

 Abstract: The abstract for an original article should be described continuously under the subheadings Background/Aims, Methods, Results, and Conclusions and is limited to 200 words.
 It is limited to 150 words without subheadings for case reports.
 Also an review article is limited to 200 words.
-Five or fewer keywords should be supplied below the abstract and should be taken from those recommended by the Index Medicus.
+Five or fewer keywords should be supplied below the abstract and should refer to the terms from Medical Subject Headings (MeSH).
 The abstract should not contain abbreviations or references.

 Original articles: The rationale for the study and pertinent background should be outlined in the Introduction.
 The Introduction should not contain results or conclusions.
 The Materials and Methods should outline the scheme of the study, materials, and methods in that order.
 It should clearly state how the diagnosis of the patient was confirmed and how the patient was observed.
 The Materials and Methods should be described in sufficient detail so that another investigator could repeat the work.
 Ethical guidelines for human or animal studies should be described and the registration number of the institutional review board or institutional animal welfare committee should be cited.
 Obtainment of informed consent from the person involved must be stated in the materials and methods of the manuscript.
 The Results should be presented in a logical sequence.
 Statistical analyses should be appropriate for the different measurements.
 Subheadings may be used.
 If a table is used, the same content should not be repeated in the main text.
 The Discussion considers the results in relation to any hypothesis advanced in the Introduction.
 It should emphasize new observations.
 Data given in the Results should not be reiterated.